rafa-ce/M101P/Week 7 - Final Exam/Question 8.md

 :white_medium_square: Maybe, it depends on whether Node 3 has processed the write.

-:white_medium_square: Maybe, it depends on whether Node 2 has processed the write.
+:white_check_mark: Maybe, it depends on whether Node 2 has processed the write.